IKOR-GmbH/sip-framework/README.md

 Each connector will have the following structure:

-- config – a place for any configuration classes
+- `config` a place for any configuration classes
-- sink – here we should define Camel routes
+- `sink` here we should define Camel routes
-- transformers – it should contain classes for adapting the connector model to common domain model.
+- `transformers` it should contain classes for adapting the connector model to common domain model.
-- domain (optional) - it may contain the data model of the system.
+- `domain` (optional) it may contain the data model of the system.

 **Application**